sparks-baird/auto-paper/main/code/mathematica/README.md

 <img src=readme-images/texport-hard-latex.png>

 ### Advanced
 You can also perform symbolic computations for a proof and export the entire proof with intermediate commentary as a `.tex` file.
-Will probably put an example together for this.
+I have done this for a paper I'm working on and will probably put an example together for this.
 Open up an issue if you'd like to see this sooner.

 ### LaTeX
-Once you have your equation `.tex` files (I suggest putting these in an "equations" folder in your paper repo), commit and push them, then reference the equations in the LaTeX body using e.g. `\cref{eq:svd-force}` from the `cleveref` package.
+Once you have your equation `.tex` files (I suggest putting these in an "equations" folder in your paper repo), commit and push them, and reference the equations in the LaTeX body using e.g. `\cref{eq:svd-force}` from the `cleveref` package.